Noah Star Navigation 2023

-Noah Star Navigation 2023 was a two-night professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
+Star Navigation 2023 was a two-night professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
 It took place on February 5 and March 9, 2023, in Tokyo, Japan, at the Korakuen Hall.
 The event aired CyberAgent's AbemaTV online linear television service and CyberFight's streaming service Wrestle Universe.

+The card comprised a total of 17 matches, with eight on the first night and nine on the second, including two matches on Night 2's pre-show.
+Two of Noah's six championships were on the line.
+In the main event for Night 1, El Hijo de Dr. Wagner Jr. defeated Manabu Soya to retain the GHC National Championship.
+In the main event for Night 2, Amakusa defeated Hi69 to retain the GHC Junior Heavyweight Championship.

 Storylines

 The event featured a total of seventeen professional wrestling matches (eight in the first night and nine in the second) that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.

 Night 1

 Preliminary matches

 The first night of the event which took place on February 5, started with the confrontation between Tadasuke and Hi69 and Kinya Okada and Daishi Ozawa which solded with the victory of the preceding team.
 The second bout saw Super Crazy getting a victory over Yasutaka Yano in singles competition.
 Next up, Timothy Thatcher and Hideki Suzuki of Sugiura-gun defeated Masaaki Mochizuki and Shuhei Taniguchi in tag team action.
 The fourth bout saw the team of Kenoh, Katsuhiko Nakajima, Shuji Kondo and Hajime Ohara outmatching Daiki Inaba, Yoshiki Inamura, Ninja Mack and Atsushi Kotoge.
 In the fifth match, one half of the GHC Tag Team Champions Satoshi Kojima defeated Masa Kitamiya in singles action.
 Next, Kaito Kiyomiya, Naomichi Marafuji and Takashi Sugiura defeated the team of Jack Morris, Jake Lee and Anthony Greene, bout after Kiyomiya fired up his short-term feud with Morris which eventually concluded with their clash for the GHC Heavyweight Championship seven days later at Great Voyage in Osaka.
 In the semi main event, GHC Junior Heavyweight Tag Team Champions Yoshinari Ogawa and Eita alongside Nosawa Rongai, Chris Ridgeway and Daga defeated Amakusa, Junta Miyawaki, Alejandro, Yo-Hey and Seiki Yoshioka in an elimination tag team match from which Miwayaki was last eliminated.